SatelliteApplicationsCatapult/helm-charts/stable/cube-query/README.md

 ### Installing the Chart

-Make Helm aware of the [Satellite Applications Catapult Helm chart repository](https://satelliteapplicationscatapult.github.io/helm-charts/), so you will be able to install the ARD chart from it without having to use a long URL name:
+Make Helm aware of the [Satellite Applications Catapult Helm chart repository](https://satelliteapplicationscatapult.github.io/helm-charts/), so you will be able to install the Cube Query chart from it without having to use a long URL name:

 ```bash
 helm repo add satapps https://satelliteapplicationscatapult.github.io/helm-charts